deckhouse/deckhouse/modules/002-deckhouse/docs/README.md

 ### Pin a release

-Pinnin the release means fully or partially disabling the automatic Deckhouse version update.
+To pin a release means fully or partially disable the automatic Deckhouse version update.

 There are three options to limit the automatic update of Deckhouse:
 - Enable a manual update mode.